The kitchen is the most dangerous room in the house, so kitchen safety is important.

 If you've got a roast in the oven, then no, you don't have to stare at the oven door for 3 hours.

 However, if you've got food on the stovetop or in the microwave, you should stick around.
 Leaving a hot stove unattended has burnt down more than a few houses.
 Food can bubble over and cause a grease fire.
-Or burn and ruin a pan.
+Or even just burn and ruin a pan.

 In fact, forgetting about food on the stove is the number one cause of cooking fires according to the Home Safety Council.
 Don't let this happen to you.